candlebrae/pluralnotes/README.md

 Pluralnotes is written in Python 3.
 It should theoretically run on any computer with the required modules and dependencies installed; however, this utility has not been tested on non-Linux operating systems and may not work.

+If you don't have the colorama module installed, you can install it with pip via <code>pip install colorama</code>.
+All other modules should be contained within Python's default installation.

 Can be run from source with <code>python (path to pluralnotesapp.py)</code>.
 Make sure all three .py files are in the same directory!

 Executable version incoming as soon as I can figure out how to do that.